KrissiKodar/battery_aflestur/README.md

 This folder contains the c++ code for the arduino that communicates with the batteries through I2C.
 This folder should not need any changes.

 # python_files
+## see inside the "python_files" folder for more detailed information.

 Files in this folder communicate with the arduino and tell it what it wants to read from the batteries, it contains:
 - gui.py contains the graphical user interface